bagouryy/choco-mining/README.md

 # Choco-Mining: A Java library for Itemset Mining with Choco Solver

-Choco-Mining is a Java library for solving itemset mining problems that is based on [Choco-solver](https://github.com/chocoteam/choco-solver), which was utilized in the experiments of [VernereyLAL22].
+Choco-Mining is a Java library for solving itemset mining problems that is based on [Choco-solver](https://github.com/chocoteam/choco-solver).
 Choco-solver is an open-source Java library designed for Constraint Programming (CP).
-One of the key benefits of utilizing CP in itemset mining problems is the flexibility it provides to add custom constraints to the problem without requiring modifications to the underlying system.
+One of the key benefits of using CP in pattern mining is the flexibility it provides to add custom constraints to the problem without requiring modifications to the underlying system.
+[Seq2Pat](https://github.com/fidelity/seq2pat) [KadiogluWHH23] is another example of library relevant for declarative (sequential) pattern mining based on CP.

 ## Architecture of the library